-On January 18, 2017, Sotheby’s held an auction titled:.
+On January 18, 2017, Sotheby’s held an auction titled: Alexander Hamilton: An Important Family Archive of Letters and Manuscripts.
 This auction included it

 Sotheby’s description of the auction items stated: